 Prevention of Underage Gambling

-Bovada requires all users to be 18 years of age or older, or of legal age to gamble in their jurisdiction, whichever is older.
+Bovada requires all users to be 18 years of age or older.
 All users must confirm their age and certify that they are of legal age to gamble prior to opening an account.
 Bovada actively monitors for underage accounts and uses a variety of tools to verify information.
 Bovada never engages in advertising directed at minors.

 Any accounts found to have been opened by an underage individual will be immediately disabled and any winnings forfeit.
 Misrepresenting your age to avoid age restrictions is considered fraud and is a serious offense.

 In order to prevent underage individuals from accessing your account we recommend keeping your account number and password secret, not leaving your computer unattended when logged in to your account, and never sharing your Credit Card number or banking information with minors.

 If there are children under 18 who have access to your computer, you may want to consider installing parental control software to prevent access to online gaming sites and other material, such as:

 - In order to keep gambling enjoyable and under control, we recommend that you follow these tips:

 - Be aware and keep track of how much money you are spending.